 MySQL Server Installation

 To install MySQL, to Update Ubuntu first set apt-get to query the most up-to-date list of repositories by running an apt-get update.

 We will install 3 packages: mysql-server, libmysqlclient-dev, python-mysqldb.
 Mysql-server is the main MySQL package, libmysqlclient-dev is the MySQL development library and python-mysqldb is the python interface for MySQL.
 While the mysql-server package is essential, the others are optional and listed there as they may be useful for most usage.
 The command is as follow:

 apt-get install mysql-server libmysqlclient-dev python-mysqldb

 The script will ask several questions.
 The root password would not need to be changed.
-However, it is recommended to remove anonymous users, disallow remote login if you are not going to query the server remotely, remove the test database and reload the privilege on tables. if you have linux vps or dedicated server you can install MySQL Server.
-Once that’s finished, you can now login to mysql in command line.
+However, it is recommended to remove anonymous users, disallow remote login if you are not going to query the server remotely, remove the test database and reload the privilege on tables. if you have Linux VPS or a Dedicated Server you can install MySQL Server.
+Once that’s finished, you can now login to MySQL in the command line.
 To do so, use the following command:

 mysql -u root -p

 Enter your password and you will now be logged into the MySQL command-line client.